Whether you've got an in-person or virtual interview scheduled, here's what you need to have on hand.

-What to bring to an interview
+What to bring to an in-person job interview

-An appropriate briefcase or tote
+1. An appropriate briefcase or tote

-The necessary interview documents
+2. The necessary interview documents

 Some documents are interview essentials.
 Chances are you won't need every single one of these, but it's important to have them all on hand just in case.
-Better to be over prepared than to come up empty when one of these is requested.
+Better to be over-prepared than to come up empty when one of these is requested.

 A list of references: If you want, go ahead and paper clip or staple your list of references to your resume, making the transfer of information seamless.